Radovan Hajek / Co-owner and founder of US Perennials

 I have been a life-long Indiana resident born and raised on a small family farm in Yorktown, IN.
 I began my career as a social worker and for the last 25 years I have been employed in the field of human resources.
 I have an MBA in Human Resource Management and provide administrative support to US Perennials.

-While I mainly support Rad, I do help some in the nursery (I don’t know all of the plant names), so he lets me “pot-on” and complete shipping responsibilities.
-The nursery business is so much more difficult than I thought, but I love knowing that we are providing the wonderful plants at great prices.
+While I mainly support Lela and Rad, I do help some in the nursery (I don’t know all of the plant names), so they allow me to “pot-on” and complete some shipping responsibilities.
+The nursery business is so much more difficult than I thought, but I love knowing that we are providing wonderful plants at great prices.
 This is honestly a labor of love.
 We hope that you enjoy our little space here on the internet, but we also hope that you love our plants as much as we do.

 The nursery was established and opened on May 8, 2020, as a small mail order only company.
 We offer local pick-up from the nursery, but we are not setup for local retail sales.
 Due to phytosanitary restrictions, at this time we ship only to the states east of the Mississippi river and the states bordering with the river.